Unauthorized Debit Card/Credit Card Transactions

 If you need to stop an unauthorized transaction on your account due to fraud, please follow the steps outlined in “What steps can I take if my debit/credit card is lost/stolen, or compromised and I have fraudulent transactions on my account?”

-Once you have given authorization for a merchant to accept a one-time debit/credit card payment, the transaction cannot be stopped by Republic Bank.
+Once you have given authorization for a merchant to accept a one-time debit card payment, the transaction cannot be stopped by Republic Bank.

 We recommend that you contact the merchant to stop the transaction or for a refund.
-You can also wait for the item to be posted to your account with a date and dispute your debit card transaction(s) using our online dispute form available in your Personal Online & Mobile Banking More menu.
-For credit card disputes, please click here for more information.
+You can also wait for the item to be posted to your account with a date and dispute your debit card transaction(s) using our online dispute form available in your Personal Online & Mobile Banking Services menu.

 Recurring Debit Card Payments